 An inspiring approach to writing curriculum that offers a placement quiz to pick the perfect fit for your child.
 On all levels, the focus is fun.
 Your child will approach writing in a unique, hands-on way.
 As this curriculum was written specifically for homeschoolers, you’ll find a flexible schedule and easy-to-implement lesson plans.

 WriteShop Primary: parent guided curriculum for the primary grades k-3.
-You’ll introduce the writing and editing process gently and incrementally with daily activities that encourage your child to have fun and work at their own pace.
+You’ll introduce the writing and editing process gently and incrementally.
+Includes activities that encourage your child to have fun and work at their own pace.